On the modularity of reducible mod l Galois representations: Preliminaries on Eisenstein series

 Let $s$ be a cusp of~$X_0(N)$.
 It is then $\Gamma_0(N)$-equivalent to~$1/v$ for some $v\mid N$ and the constant term of the Fourier expansion of~$E$ at the cusp~$s$ is

-where the product runs over the prime divisors of~$N$. \end{prop} \proof The Eisenstein series $E_k$ is a normalized Hecke eigenform at level~$1$ with eigenvalue $1+p^{k-1}$ for each prime number~$p$.
+where the product runs over the prime divisors of~$N$. \end{prop} \proof The Eisenstein series $E_k$ is a normalized Hecke eigenform of level~$1$ with eigenvalue $1+p^{k-1}$ for each prime number~$p$.
 Let $p$ be a prime not dividing~$N$.
-Then $T_p$ commutes with~$\alpha_N$ and we get $T_pE=(1+p^{k-1})E$.
-Let now $p$ be a prime dividing~$N$.
-We have
+It then follows from the action of Hecke operators on~\(q\)-expansions of modular forms (see, for instance, \cite[Prop.~5.2.2]{DiSh05}) that \(T_p\alpha_NE_k=\alpha_NT_pE_k\).
+Since the Hecke algebra spanned by $\{ T_p : p \nmid N, U_p: p|N\}$ is commutative, we get $T_pE=(1+p^{k-1})E$.